endywezy/alx-higher_level_programming/README.md

 Toggle navigation
+Curriculum
+SE Foundations
+Average: 113.92%
-0x05.
-Python - Exceptions
+0x0B.
+Python - Input/Output
 Python
  By: Guillaume
  Weight: 1
- Ongoing second chance project - started Jan 22, 2024 6:00 AM, must end by Jan 25, 2024 6:00 AM
+ Project will start Feb 6, 2024 6:00 AM, must end by Feb 7, 2024 6:00 AM
+ Checker will be released at Feb 6, 2024 12:00 PM
- An auto review will be launched at the deadline
+ An auto review will be launched at the deadline Resources
-In a nutshell…
-Auto QA review: 0.0/84 mandatory & 0.0/51 optional
-Altogether:  0.0%
-Mandatory: 0.0%
-Optional: 0.0%
-Calculation:  0.0% + (0.0% * 0.0%)  == 0.0%
-Resources
 Read or watch:

-Errors and Exceptions
-Learn to Program 11 Static & Exception Handling (starting at minute 7) Learning Objectives
+7.2.
+Reading and Writing Files
+8.7.
+Predefined Clean-up Actions
+Dive Into Python 3: Chapter 11.
+Files (until “11.4 Binary Files” (included)) JSON encoder and decoder
+Learn to Program 8 : Reading / Writing Files
+Automate the Boring Stuff with Python (ch.
+8 p 180-183 and ch.
+14 p 326-333) All about py-file I/O
+Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
 Why Python programming is awesome
-What’s the difference between errors and exceptions What are exceptions and how to use them
-When do we need to use exceptions
+How to open a file
-How to correctly handle an exception
+How to write text in a file
-What’s the purpose of catching exceptions
+How to read the full content of a file
+How to read a file line by line
+How to move the cursor in a file
-How to raise a builtin exception
+How to make sure a file is closed after using it
-When do we need to implement a clean-up action after an exception Copyright - Plagiarism
+What is and how to use the with statement
+What is JSON
+What is serialization
+What is deserialization
+How to convert a Python data structure to a JSON string How to convert a JSON string to a Python data structure Copyright - Plagiarism
 You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
 You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
 You are not allowed to publish any content of this project.
 Any form of plagiarism is strictly forbidden and will result in removal from the program.
 Requirements
-General
+Python Scripts
 Allowed editors: vi, vim, emacs
 All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5) All your files should end with a new line